mIRC-Scripters/mirckb/docs/source/commands/gtalk.rst

     * - Switch
       - Description
     * - -h
-      - Prevents the agent from popping up if mIRC is minimized *and* -h has been used in :doc:`/gload </commands/gload>` to load that agent.
+      - Prevents the agent from popping up if mIRC is minimized ''and'' -h has been used in :doc:`/gload </commands/gload>` to load that agent.
     * - -k
       - Makes the agent think the text in a balloon without speaking it.
     * - -l